-- 6. In-person Project Presentations by Project Sponsors on May 23, 2023: Mr. Hamilton reminded Committee members that as part of the 2023 Regional Project Selection Evaluation Process there will be in-person presentations by applicants on May 23, 2023.
-Mr. Windler offered Skagit Station as a venue for the project presentations. - 7.
+- 8. In-person Project Presentations by Project Sponsors on May 23, 2023: Mr. Hamilton reminded committee members that applicants for the regional project selection process will be giving in-person presentations of their projects on May 23, 2023.
+The location of the meeting is still to be determined but will be at either the SCOG offices or the Skagit Station meeting room.
+He stated that information will be distributed to committee members once the location is determined. - 9.
 Roundtable and Open Topic Discussion: Technical Advisory Committee members provided project updates for their jurisdictions.